 C. Who makes the final decision in arbitration?

 Unlike in court, arbitrations are not decided by either judges or juries.
 Under FINRA arbitration rules, customers may now request that their arbitration panel be composed of three public arbitrators.
 (Previously, one industry arbitrator was mandatory for three arbitrator panels).
 FINRA public arbitrators will often be attorneys or other local business persons.
 Three arbitrator panels are required by FINRA for claims over $100,000.00.
 After hearing the evidence and arguments in a case, the three arbitrators will announce their decision by filing a written award.

 D. Do I need a lawyer for arbitration?

 Although you are not required to be represented by a lawyer in arbitration, it is always advisable to have one.
-Brokerage firms will always be represented by a lawyer at the hearing and an investor representing himself/herself may not present all of the relevant evidence or arguments needed to win a case.
+Brokerage firms will almost always be represented by a lawyer at the hearing, and an investor representing himself/herself may not present all of the relevant evidence or arguments needed to win a case.
 Unlike in court, in almost all arbitration venues, your attorney does not have to be admitted to the bar of the state where the hearing takes place.
 Greco & Greco represents investors across the country and generally represents investors on a contingency fee basis so that clients do not have to pay any up-front attorneys fees.

 E. Where are arbitration hearings held?

 FINRA has hearing locations for arbitrations in every state.
 They typically will hold the in-person arbitration hearing in the closest hearing location in the state of the customer’s residence during the time of the dispute.
 Below is a list of the hearing location cities for each state:

-W. Scott Greco
+by W. Scott Greco